Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: If DX interacts with surroundings, this purpose and function is not clearly communicated.
-If DX can affect the logic or layout of the page or if receives data or parameters from other UI controls or logic, this must be clearly communicated in text.
+__Description__: If chart can affect the logic or layout of the page or if receives data or parameters from other UI controls or logic, this must be clearly communicated in text.
+Alerts or notifications must be provided than can be monitored programmatically without requiring navigation (to notify screen reader users, for example).

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html](https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html)

-<details><summary><i>Notes (select to expand)</i></summary><p>This uses criteria 4.1.3, 3.3.5, and 3.3.2</p></details>
+<details><summary><i>Notes (select to expand)</i></summary><p>Interactive charts often affect different areas of a page or view and different areas of a page or view can often affect charts.
+This relationship should always be clear to the user, as well as changes to state caused by the chart or its context.
+This uses criteria 4.1.3, 3.3.5, and 3.3.2.</p></details>

 <br>